When it comes to energy-efficient HVAC installation in Fort Worth, there’s great news for homeowners at tax time.

 How Much Can I Claim?

 Yes, there’s a lifetime restriction of $500 per home.
-This means if you have taken this reduction in previous years, you should reduce any credit you already claimed.
+This means if you have taken this reduction in previous years, you are required to reduce any credit you previously claimed.

-If you have claimed the maximum amount, you won’t qualify for any extra reductions under this expansion.
+If you have claimed the max amount, you won’t qualify for any extra incentives under this continuation.

-Incentives have a limit for a couple of participating solutions:
+Tax reductions have a limit for a couple of eligible equipment:

 - Windows and skylights—$200